MToheedHussain/MToheedHussain/README.md

-- 👋 Hi, I’m @MToheedHussain and currently in pursuit of bachelor's degree in electronics engineering.
+- 👋 Hi, I’m @MToheedHussain.
+And I'm an Electronics Engineer.
-- 👀 I’m interested in Pogramming languages, Electronic Devices(Microcontrollers, Microprocessors, Arduino etc)
+- 👀 I’m interested in Verilog, FPGA Design, Computer Architecture with some Signal Processing to top it off.
-- 🌱 I’m currently learning MATLAB, Microcontroller programming
+- 🌱 I’m currently enrolled in Digital Design and Verification training program at National Institute of Electronics, Islamabad.
 - 📫 How to reach me
-- Discord: TigeR#4128
+- Discord: tiger4128

 <!---
 MToheedHussain/MToheedHussain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.